-Poop-eating has got to be one of the most disgusting habits of dogs.
+Why do some dogs eat poop?
+Stool-eating is one of the most disgusting habits of dogs.
 Technically called coprophagia, the act of eating feces is relatively common in dogs.
 How can you stop your dog from eating poop?

 Why Dogs Eat Poop

-The reasons behind why some dogs eat feces are not entirely known, but there are a few theories:
+The reasons why some dogs eat feces are not entirely known, but there are a few theories.

 What Are the Risks of Dogs Eating Feces?

 If a dog eats his own stool, it generally poses little danger to that dog.
-However, bacteria and parasites from that stool can technically be transmitted to humans and other animals through contact with that dog's mouth and saliva.
+However, bacteria and parasites from that stool can possibly be transmitted to humans and other animals through contact with the dog's mouth and saliva.
 If you are unable to keep your dog from eating feces, be sure to wash your hands thoroughly if you are in contact with your dog's mouth/saliva.

 When a dog eats the feces of another animal (especially another dog or a cat), he is at risk for ingesting the eggs of intestinal parasites and potentially harmful bacteria that can easily lead to illness.
 A dog that is known to eat the feces of other animals should have a fecal analysis by your veterinarian frequently.